-If your system has been designed and installed right and everything’s working properly, video addresses the most important security questions: what happened, and when did it happen?
+If your system has been designed and installed right and everything’s working properly, video addresses the most important physical security questions: what happened, and when did it happen?
 With improved internet connectivity you now may have the means to see what’s happening now, and remotely intervene when a crime is taking place.
 Under ideal circumstances and using high tech tools you may even identify a perpetrator.

 DETECT DELAY RESPOND